-Personal Injury Lawyer in Tacoma, WA
+Personal Injury Lawyers in Tacoma, WA

-Two trusted Washington lawyers with more than 20 years of experience practicing personal injury law founded Park Chenaur & Associates was founded Park Chenaur & Associates to provide accident victims with personalized legal representation.
-In that time, they have handled thousands of personal injury cases and recovered more than $50 million in settlements and verdicts for their clients in Tacoma and across Washington State.
-You can trust the law office of Park Chenaur & Associates to handle your personal injury case professionally and thoroughly in pursuit of a fair settlement.
-Contact us today for a free consultation and case evaluation.
+Two trusted Washington lawyers with over 20 years of experience practicing personal injury law founded Park Chenaur & Associates to provide accident victims with personalized legal representation.
+In that time, we have handled thousands of personal injury cases and recovered more than $100 million in settlements and verdicts for our clients in Tacoma and across Washington State.
+Our results speak for themself:

 Any type of accident can be life-altering for the victim, resulting in long recovery, pain and suffering, lost earnings, and mounting medical bills.
 Over the past two decades, our Tacoma personal injury attorneys have helped individuals injured in the following types of accidents: